Poor person: Other uses

-Poverty profiles, the "visible poor" and the effects of the COVID-19 pandemic
+Poverty profiling

 Poverty profiling is used to determine the characteristics of poor persons around the globe, such as what they do for a living, how old they are, etc. The gathered information indicates that the majority of the world's poor inhabits rural areas and works in agriculture.
 Almost 80 percent of all poor people live in rural areas, and the share of rural population in developing countries is just below 60 percent.
 Furthermore, the gender gap in education is more pronounced among those who are classified as poor.
 On average, poor women between the ages of 15 and 30 attend school for a year less than their male peers.
 Additionally, in the developing world, children aged 0 to 12 make up around a third of all poor persons.
 By contrast, children comprise about 20 percent of those who are not poor.
-Finally, the poor have significantly worse access to essential services - such as electricity, running water and sanitation - than the nonpoor.
+Finally, the poor have significantly worse access to essential services—such as electricity, running water and sanitation—than the nonpoor.
 For instance, while virtually all of the nonpoor have electricity, only around a half of poor people have it as well.

 The "visible poor" is a term primarily used to talk about persons who do not have stable and adequate housing, i.e. the homeless.
 These people are consequently forced to live and sleep outside, on the streets, in parks and other public spaces of cities and towns.
 However, other signs of the "visible poor" can be observed as well.
 Some of these are the uptake at foodbanks and the eligibility for free school meals.
-For example, The Trussell Trust - one of the largest food banks in the United Kingdom - distributed over a million portions of food to those in need from April to September 2020.
+For example, The Trussell Trust—one of the largest food banks in the United Kingdom—distributed over a million portions of food to those in need from April to September 2020.
 Also, the number of children eligible to receive free meals at school in England rose from 2019 to 2020.
 Because of this, professional football player Marcus Rashford led a campaign to raise national awareness of the effects of child food poverty.

 The COVID-19 pandemic, together with the consequences of conflict and climate change, led to a slowdown in decreasing the number of extremely poor people.
 Low-income households were hardest hit by the general decline in economic activity, which led to job losses and work stoppages.
 Income and other types of inequality rose within individual countries, as well as between different countries.
 Additionally, particularly harmful for poor families is the food price inflation.
 The average person in a developing country spends around two thirds of their financial resources on food, and the average person in a high-income country around 25%.
 Governments are usually able to enact different social protection policies so as to lessen the impact of rising inflation on the poor.
 However, unlike in the case of earlier periods of high inflation, government budgets are constrained because of various fiscal measures taken in response to the COVID-19 crisis.